AstarNetwork/Astar/frame/dapps-staking/README.md

 * `UnexpectedState`, Unexpected state error, used to abort transaction.
 Used for situations that 'should never happen'.
 Report issue on github if this is ever emitted.
 * `UnknownStartStakingData`, Report issue on github if this is ever emitted.
 * `UnknownEraReward`, Report issue on github if this is ever emitted.
-* `NothingToClaim`, There are no funds to reward the contract.
-Or already claimed in that era.
+* `NotStaked`, Contract hasn't been staked on in this era.
 * `AlreadyClaimedInThisEra`, Contract already claimed in this era and reward is distributed.
 * `EraOutOfBounds`, Era parameter is out of bounds.
 * `RequiredContractPreApproval`, To register a contract, pre-approval is needed for this address.